Thefolle/SdpProject/README.md

 ## Life cycle of the simulation

-At the start of a simulation, these three systems will be called only once, in this order:
+At the start of a simulation, these systems are called only once and then disabled, in this order:

 1. DistrictPlacerSystem;
 2. GraphGeneratorSystem;